binitGajera/Email-Checker-Service/README.md

 localhost:8080/testemail@gmail.com, test.email+spam@gmail.com, test.email@gmail.com
 ```
 Here the list of emails will be passed after the "/" in the URL and the program will automatically display the requested result.

+Few examples have been shown in the directory test_results for reference.